mdclegacyI0/module-three-study-guide/04-react-state.md

 ## Copying an Array

 - Does the spread operator make a shallow copy or a deep copy?
+It makes a shallow copy of the array
-- How can we use the process of copying an array to avoid changing state directly?
+- How can we use the process of copying an array to avoid changing state directly? we copy and then we update it how we want to [..somNumsAgain, 50, 60, 70, 80] is equal to [10, 20, 30, 40, 50, 60, 70, 80]
-- What does the `reverse()` method do?
+- What does the `reverse()` method do? reverse the array
 - What will the two logs show?

 ```jsx